-With more than $250 million in funding, InsideSales.com (@InsideSales) is a behemoth in the sales space—and one that has gone all-in on artificial intelligence.
+With more than $250 million in funding, InsideSales.com (@InsideSales) is a behemoth when it comes to AI in sales.
 The company’s sales platform uses sophisticated AI and machine learning, as well as tons of data across industries, to accelerate sales at any organization.
 The company even claims it can boost revenue by 30% in as little as 30 days.

 We spoke to Gabe Larsen, VP of InsideSales.com Labs, the company’s research arm, to learn more about how the product uses AI to sell more.